 Even with 16 years in the industry under her belt, Carlson was still a rookie on the ownership side of the restaurant equation, and it took some time for her to grow into Burdock & Co, in both philosophy and practice.
 She also opened with a radical wine list, offering only natural vintages; one of Carlson’s favourite experiences was nervously agreeing to a very specific list put together by manager Julie Sopuck and then-sommelier Jesse Walters for a special event.
 “It was essentially a love letter to orange and rosé wines.
 No white wines [or red] at all—just orange and rosé.”
 Definitely a daunting proposal in the days when natural wines weren’t part of Vancouver oenophiles’ lexicon.
 “But I loved coming up with dishes to complement them.
 I put sea urchins and cured fishes and cured yolks on the menu.”

-Burdock’s menu—and Carlson’s upcoming Burdock & Co cookbook, slated for release next fall—reads like a paean to the changing seasons.
+Burdock’s menu—and Carlson’s upcoming Burdock & Co cookbook (releasing in October)—reads like a paean to the changing seasons.
 Carlson spotlights the natural abundance of regionally grown and foraged ingredients, and her intensely vegetable-focused dishes shine alongside sustainable proteins from the land and sea.

 Sugar snap peas and beans from Hannah Brook Farm are served in a delicious, verdant jumble with goat’s milk Juliette camembert cream from Salt Spring Island Cheese and Glorious Organics’ fava tips and sorrel ice.
 Sea urchin from Fresh Ideas Start Here is accented by steamed Japanese-style egg custard, the soft briny pop of cured salmon roe, and the crunchy counterpoint of a black rice cracker.
 And exquisite 75-day dry-aged Hopcott Farms steaks are Japanese charcoal–grilled and served with no adornment other than shio koji butter and red wine jus.